-Keywords gleaned from the job post:
+Keywords used in the job post:

 With this information in hand, Sandi targeted her resume by including all the keywords from the job post and writing about her relevant achievements.

+However, unemployment is not Sandi's biggest obstacle.
 Sandi has Multiple Sclerosis, a chronic disease that sometimes makes full-time work in an office environment challenging.
 When the time comes, she will have a discussion with her potential employer about how she can manage a full workload and what accommodations her disability requires.
 Until then, there's no need to mention it on her resume.

 Many people with chronic illnesses are able to work from virtual locations, as well as on-site.
 Finding a career that can be done from a virtual location when your illness may keep you from getting out to an office, will help people with these types of situations to stay actively employed.